Drovosek01/hackintosh_DELL_OptiPlex_3060_i5-8500/docs/ENG/README.md

-# What I did when installing Hackintosh on Dell Vostro 3267 system unit
+# What I did when installing Hackintosh on Dell OptiPlex 3060 system unit

 ENGLISH | [RUSSIAN](/README.md)

 This instruction I wrote for myself that after reinstallation not to remember as how to do.
-The instructions are written after installing macOS Mojave 10.14.6. to the system unit [DELL Vostro 3267](https://www.dell.com/support/manuals/vostro-3268-desktop/3268_om_pub/).
+The instructions are written after installing macOS Mojave 10.14.6. to the system unit  [DELL OptiPlex 3060](https://www.dell.com/support/home/product-support/product/optiplex-3060-desktop/).

-## Dell Vostro 3267 system unit features
+## Dell OptiPlex 3060 system unit features

 * Processor
-  * Intel Core i5-6400 2.7 GHz, Turboboost 3.6 GHz, Skylake
+  * Intel Core i5-8500 3.0GHz, Turboboost 4.1GHz, Coffee Lake
 * Video card
-  * Intel HD Graphics 530
+  * Intel UHD Graphics 630
 * RAM
-  * 8 GB DDR4 2400MHz
+  * 8 GB DDR4 2666MHz
 * Motherboard
-  * Dell Vostro 3267
+  * Dell OptiPlex 3060
 * Sound adapter
-  * Realtek ALC 891
+  * Realtek ALC 255
 * Bluetooth
-  * Dell Wireless 1707 Bluetooth 4.0 LE Device
+  * ?
 * Wifi
-  * Qualcomm QCA9565 802.11 b/g/n Wireless Adapter
+  * ?
 * Ethernet
-  * Realtek RTL8168/8111 PCI-E Gigabit Ethernet Adapter
+  * Realtek RTL8168/8111 PCI-E Gigabit Ethernet Adapter (PHY: Realtek RTL8111)

+In the [OtherFiles](/OtherFiles) folder there is a system report from teh AIDA64 program, but the report is not complete, because Windows was launched from an external hard disk and it did not have time to download and install all the necessary drivers

 ## What worked and did not work to "revive"

 ### What works

-* Intel HD Graphics 530
+* Intel UHD Graphics 630
 * Intel Quick Sync graphics acceleration
 * USB 3.0 and USB 2.0 ports
 * 3.5 mini Jack port